duthuannguyen/Practice-embedded-codes/README.md

-# Practice-embedded-codes
-# My exercises and practice during learning embedded programming :D
+# Practice-embedded-codes My exercises and practices during learning embedded programming :D

-#
-# I'm using the board kit STM32F411VE to learn embedded coding
-# so all the files in this repo are my exercises I did in the class
+I'm using the board kit STM32F411VE to learn embedded coding so all the files in this repo are my exercises I did in the class